-NOMINATIONS are open for the 2019 North Australia Beef Research Council Medals, which recognise the achievements of those who have made a significant contribution to the northern Australia beef industry in the fields of production, research and development, and communication or extension.
+NOMINATIONS are drawing to a close for the 2019 North Australia Beef Research Council Medals, which recognise the achievements of stakeholders who have made a significant contribution to the northern Australia beef industry in the fields of production, research and development, and communication or extension.

 The four NABRC Medals, awarded every three years, are offered to producers, scientists/researchers, communication or extension specialists, and young achievers who have excelled in their field.